jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Ubuntu Linux is a unique distribution [^10].
 It is entirely based on Debian.
 It is Debian repackaged with a focus on applications that "just work."
 Around 2004, [Mark Shuttleworth](https://en.wikipedia.org/wiki/Mark_Shuttleworth), the founder of Ubuntu, was unnerved that Windows had such a dominant position in the PC market.
 He had been a Debian developer, but felt that the lack of a corporate sponsor in some ways hindered Debian from catching market share from Windows.
 He set out to make a Debian based distro which he called Ubuntu.
 Shuttleworth is from South Africa and Ubuntu is a Zulu word meaning *"community"*.
 Shuttleworth wanted his Linux distro to be people friendly and work really well out of the box--like Windows.

-In 2004 Red Hat, who had owned the desktop Linux market, decided to exit and focus on selling Linux based server operating systems to corporate entities.
-Red hat felt there was little money to be made in that market where the code was given away freely.
+In 2004 RedHat, who had owned the desktop Linux market, decided to exit and focus on selling Linux based server operating systems to corporate entities.
+Redhat felt there was little money to be made in that market where the code was given away freely.
 This left a void that Ubuntu rushed to fill and they did it well.
 By 2006, Mark Shuttleworth who had started the Thwate SSL security company, which was bought out by Verisign, took his money and invested 10 million dollars in the Ubuntu Foundation to subsidize the creation and maintenance of Ubuntu Linux.

 ![*Mark Shuttleworth*](images/Chapter-02/People/Mark-Shuttleworth/128px-Mark_Shuttleworth_by_Martin_Schmitt.jpg "Mark Shuttleworth")